 What are Hybrid Experiences?

-To address some of the functionality gaps highlighted above, Microsoft has used using hybrid experiences.
+To address some early functionality gaps highlighted, Microsoft used using hybrid experiences.

 Advanced Find was added to Unified Interface last year and running this has been one example of a hybrid experience.
-Selecting this command from the main Dynamics toolbar opens up the classic interface to display to define search terms.
+Selecting this command from the main Dynamics toolbar opened up the legacy interface to display to define search terms.

-However, clicking an item in the search results will always open records in the new Unified Interface.
+Clicking an item in the search results will always open records in the new Unified Interface.
 As a result, the legacy experience is strictly contained and won’t leak to other functions such as when records are viewed.
 These are being replaced as a purely Unified experience is delivered and Microsoft has now revealed a new format for Advanced Find.

 How should I prepare for the Unified Interface?